smucclaw/eu-ai-act/act.md

 -1b.
 In relation to AI systems provided by the EU institutions, bodies and agencies, such AI regulatory sandboxes may be established by the European Data Protection Supervisor.

-relevant national authorities and may allow for the involvement of other actors within

-the AI ecosystem such as national or European standardisation organisations, notified bodies, testing and experimentation facilities, research and experimentation labs and innovation hubs.
+-1c Where appropriate, national competent authorities shall cooperate with other relevant authorities and may allow for the involvement of other actors within the AI ecosystem notified bodies, testing and experimentation facilities, research and experimentation .

 -1d.
 Paragraphs 1-a and -1b shall not affect other regulatory sandboxes established under national or Union law.
 Member States shall ensure an appropriate level of cooperation between the authorities supervising those other sandboxes and the national competent authorities.

-1.
+1.   national competent authorities and, where appropriate, in cooperation with other relevant national authorities, or by the European Data Protection Supervisor in view to ensuring compliance with the requirements of this Regulation and, where relevant,

+1a.
+The national competent authority or the European Data Protection Supervisor, as appropriate, may also supervise testing in real world conditions upon the request of

 1b.
 The establishment of AI regulatory sandboxes under this Regulation shall aim to contribute to one or more of the following objectives:

-a.  foster innovation and competiveness and facilitate the development of an AI ecosystem;
+a.  foster innovation and competitiveness and facilitate the development of an AI ecosystem;

 b.  facilitate and accelerate access to the Union market for AI systems, in particular when provided by small and medium enterprises (SMEs), including start-ups;

 c.  improve legal certainty and contribute to the sharing of best practices through cooperation with the authorities involved in the AI regulatory sandbox with a view to ensuring future compliance with this Regulation and, where appropriate, with other Union and Member States legislation;

-d.

-e.

-f.
+d.  enhance authorities' understanding of the opportunities and risks of AI systems as

+e.  contribute to the uniform and effective implementation of this Regulation and,

+f.  contribute to the development or update of harmonised standards and common

 ```{=html}
 <!-- -->
 ```
-2.

-any provider or prospective provider having an interest in participating in the sandbox, or at the sole initiative of the national competent authorities or the
+2. The AI regulatory sandboxes may be established upon the decision of the national competent authorities, including jointly with those from other Member States, or by the European Data Protection Supervisor.
+They may be established upon request of any provider or prospective provider having an interest in participating in the sandbox, or at the sole initiative of the national competent authorities or the

 Member States shall ensure that to the extent the innovative AI systems involve the processing of personal data or otherwise fall under the supervisory remit of other national authorities or competent authorities providing or supporting access to data, the national data protection authorities and those other national authorities are associated to the